benjamin-wilson/public-pool/README.md

 $ docker compose up -d
 ```

-The docker-compose binds to `127.0.0.1`.
-If you want to bind it to `0.0.0.0` to expose the Stratum services change:
+The docker-compose binds to `127.0.0.1` by default.
+To expose the Stratum services on your server change:
 ```diff
     ports:
 -      - "127.0.0.1:3333:3333/tcp"